elianeroosli/mimic-fairness-generalizability-casestudy/benchmarks/mimic/README.md

 ## Resulting database

-After following all steps, there will be a directory `data/{task}` for each created benchmark task.
+After following all steps, there will be a directory `data/{task}` for each created benchmark task, i.e. mortality in our case.
 These directories have two sub-directories: `train` and `test`.
 Each of them contains csv files containing events data from ICU stays and one file named `listfile.csv`, which lists all samples in that particular set: `icu_stay, period_length, label(s)`.
 It hence summarizes